codepath/android_guides/Defining-Custom-Views.md

 **Incomplete: Fill this in with a relevant example**

+Check out this [tutorial on Medium](https://medium.com/@Sserra90/android-writing-a-compound-view-1eacbf1957fc) for a detailed overview of developing a compound view.
 Read more about this in the [Custom Compound Components](http://developer.android.com/guide/topics/ui/custom-components.html#compound) guide for more details.

 ## Libraries